bristolgolang/machinelearning/README.md

 ### Create a KNN classifier from scratch

-There's a simple KNN classifier already in this repo, so if you wish to avoid spoilers don't look at the `simpleknnclassifier.go` file in the `classifiers` package.
+There's a PR for a simple KNN classifier, so if you wish to avoid spoilers (or want to look for guidance) check out the PRs to this repo.
-However, if you wish to see an example of the classifier implemented, it's a good place to start.

 ### Improve a simple KNN classifier

-Either copy the simple classifier, or take the classifier you built, and try some of these [techniques for improving your classifier](https://kevinzakka.github.io/2016/07/13/k-nearest-neighbor/#improvements)
+Either branch off a classifier in a PR, or take the classifier you built, and try some of these [techniques for improving your classifier](https://kevinzakka.github.io/2016/07/13/k-nearest-neighbor/#improvements)

 ### Bonus Goals